aerospike-community/skyhook/website/docs/_intro.md

 | bossThreads                                  | The Netty acceptor group size.                                                                                                                            | 2                         |

 <sup name="worker-threads">1</sup> Used to configure the size of the [Aerospike Java Client EventLoops](https://www.aerospike.com/docs/client/java/usage/async/eventloop.html) as well.

+## License

+Licensed under an Apache 2.0 License.

+This is an active open source project.
+You can contribute to it by trying Skyhook, providing feedback, reporting bugs, and implementing more Redis commands.